Encyclopedia entry

 NHS GLP-1 access

-NHS England is rolling out tirzepatide (Mounjaro) for weight management in three phased cohorts defined by BMI threshold and the number of weight-related comorbidities.
-The phasing is set out in the NICE technology appraisal TA1026 (2024) and operationalised by Integrated Care Boards (ICBs) at different paces across England.
+NHS England is rolling out tirzepatide (Mounjaro) for weight management in phased cohorts defined by BMI threshold and the number of weight-related comorbidities.
+The phasing is set out in the NICE technology appraisal TA1026 (2024) and operationalised by Integrated Care Boards (ICBs) at different paces across England, over a period of up to 12 years.

 - Cohort 1 (live since June 2025): BMI 40+ (37.5+ with ethnicity adjustment), four or more weight-related comorbidities.